-Join YPT as we explore for the first time one of the biggest countries of Africa – Algeria.
-Often compared to the rest of French speaking North Africa, Algeria is a jewel for travelers.
-Contrary to Morocco and Tunisia, most of Algeria hasn’t been exposed to mass tourism yet, making it a very authentic and mysterious experience of the Maghreb.
+Join YPT as we explore one of the biggest countries of Africa – Algeria.
+Often compared to the rest of French-speaking North Africa, Algeria is one of the hardest to get to for travelers.
+Contrary to Morocco and Tunisia, most of Algeria hasn’t been exposed to mass tourism yet, making it a more authentic experience, and the visa remains relatively difficult to get.

 Arrival into Algiers at your convenience.
-Algiers has flights from many countries of Africa and Europe
+Algiers is well connected from many countries in Africa and Europe

-Meet at 6pm at our hotel, hotel Samir, before we head out to restaurant Arabesque for dinner and pre-tour meeting where you can get to know your fellow travelers and YPT guide.
+Meet at 6pm in the lobby of our hotel, Hotel Samir, before we head out for dinner and a pre-tour meeting where you can get to know your fellow travelers and YPT guide.

-Dinner at Restaurant Arabesque, consisting of generous portions of Palestinian and Syrian food.
+Dinner at Restaurant Arabesque, where you can sample generous portions of Palestinian and Syrian food.

-After dinner we will explore the nightlife of Algiers.
+After dinner we will head out to explore the nightlife of Algiers.

 Overnight in Hotel Samir

-After a sustaining breakfast, we head out for a full day tour of the best of Algiers!
+After breakfast we head out for a full day tour of the best of Algiers!
 A good part of the tour, due to the nature of the narrow roads of Algiers, will be walking, so bring good shoes!

-For our first stop today, we’ll drive up to the basilica Our Lady of Africa.
-This church is an important piece of history as it will help us understand the French presence in the times of the colony.
-It also gives us a splendid view of the whole of Algiers
+For our first stop today, we’ll drive up to the Our Lady of Africa Basilica.
+This church is an important piece of history as it will help us understand the French presence in colonial times and it also gives us awesome views of the whole of Algiers

-We then drive to the Kasbah of Algiers and walk down it.
-One of the oldest part of the town, the Kasbah is a citadel filled with winding streets.
-It is a UNESCO sight and it doesn’t get more authentic than that
+We then drive to the Kasbah of Algiers to explore one of the oldest parts of the town.
+The Kasbah is a UNESCO site, a citadel of winding streets for a truly Algerian experience

-We then head to the Martyr Square.
-One of the most iconic monument of Algiers, this massive sculpture was erected to commemorate the sacrifice of those who have fought the independence of Algeria.
-Our next stop is Bastion 23, also known as the Palais des Rais, one of the last standing example of what the Kasbah used to be like and a masterpiece of Moorish architecture.
+We then head to Martyr Square.
+One of the most iconic monuments of Algiers, this massive sculpture was erected to commemorate the sacrifice of those who fought for the independence of Algeria.
+Our next stop is Bastion 23, also known as the Palais des Rais, one of the last standing examples of what the Kasbah used to be like and a masterpiece of Moorish architecture.
 After the independence of Algeria, the palace was occupied by beggars and only reopened as a museum in 1994.

 We continue our exploration of the Kasbah with Dar Khedaoudj el Amia.
-Now a museum to art and tradition, this palace was built in 1570 and is a wonderful testament of the past.
+Now a museum to art and tradition, this palace was built in 1570.

-We have lunch at a local restaurant where we can try Algerian fare.
+We grab a quick lunch at a local restaurant where we can try Algerian fare.

-In the afternoon, we’ll go for a subway ride.
-The subway of Algiers has only been open for 9 years, with its construction being stopped many times such as during the civil war.
+In the afternoon, we’ll go for a ride on the Algiers subway.
+The metro has only been open for 9 years, with its construction being stopped many times during the civil war.

-We will go past Jardin des Essais and up the cable car to the Martyr Museum.
-The museum, which is in itself an important piece of Algiers landscape is any political history buff’s dream.
-If you’ve been the Pyongyang’s Victorious Fatherland Liberation Museum, you can imagine the vibe here.
-This museum depicts Algeria’s struggle against the french colonialists.
+Head past the Jardin des Essais and up the cable car to the Martyr Museum.
+The museum, which is in itself an important piece of Algiers landscape, is any political history buff’s dream.
+If you’ve been to the Pyongyang Victorious Fatherland Liberation Museum, you can imagine the vibe here.
+This museum depicts Algeria’s struggle against the French colonialists.

 Dinner at restaurant Caracoyo.
 An upper-scale restaurant where those interested can have a taste of Algeria’s homegrown wine.